Akamon (Tokyo): History

 The Maeda clan was one of the most powerful samurai families in Japan.
 They ruled the Kaga Domain, which was associated to the provinces of Kaga, Noto and Etchū in modern-day Ishikawa Prefecture and Toyama Prefecture on the island of Honshū.

 In 1903 the gate became the entrance for the University of Tokyo.

 At the end of the Meiji period (1868-1912), it was moved to its current location, 15 meters west of where it originally stood.
-It was replaced by a gate of brick and concrete.

-The gate was completely restored in 1961.
+The gate was closed in February 2021 over structural integrity concerns.
+An inspection revealed that the gate may collapse during an earthquake or typhoon.
+The university plans to eventually reinforce the gate's column bases and lighten the 30 ton roof to make it safe enough to re-open.

 Access

 Akamon is located in the grounds of the Hongo Campus in the University of Tokyo.
 There is no entrance fee.

-It can be seen from the street, and it remains open to the public when the university is.
+It can be seen from the street.
+Although previously open to the public, it is currently closed due to fears of collapse during an earthquake or typhoon.